Victor-Sandoval/Victor-Sandoval/README.md

 ## Roles

 ### Information Technology Intern | **Achieva**
-- Spearheading the conversion of phone systems for 50+ locations from legacy systems to software-based solutions.
+- Converted phone systems in 45 locations from a legacy provider to a software solution by deploying new modems and facilitating the number porting process then took detailed photographs and documents of the IT environment.
 - Managing a fleet of computers, troubleshooting and upgrading hardware/software as needed.
 - Supporting help desk tickets, resolving technical issues, and contributing to various IT projects.